Toggle: English / Spanish

 An abnormal (positive) direct Coombs test means you have antibodies that act against your red blood cells.
 This may be due to:

-The test may also be abnormal without any clear cause, especially among the elderly.
+The test result may also be abnormal without any clear cause, especially among the older people.

 - Incompatible blood match (when used in blood banks)